Arkansas–Kentucky men's basketball rivalry: Coaches

-Additional to these coaches, in 2007, Arkansas hired former Kentucky played John Pelphrey to be their head coach.
+Additional to these coaches, in 2007, Arkansas hired former Kentucky player John Pelphrey to be their head coach.
 However, after going 1–3 against Kentucky, Pelphrey was fired in 2011.

 Players

 With John Calipari's departure from Kentucky, he took with him 3 players with him: Zvonimir Ivisic, Adou Thiero and DJ Wagner.
 Additionally, Calipari was able to flip three of his Kentucky commitments to Arkansas: Karter Knox, Johnuel “Boogie” Fland and Billy Richmond.
 Kentucky's 2024-2025 roster includes Jaxon Robinson, who began his collegiate career at Arkansas before transferring to BYU, eventually transferring with Mark Pope to Kentucky.